stetson06/tester-repository1/2022-01-19-enhancing-targeting-accuracy.md

 # assess class balance of dependent variable
 data_for_model["signup_flag"].value_counts(normalize = True)
 ```
 <br>
 ### Data Preprocessing <a name="clftree-preprocessing"></a>

-While Logistic Regression is susceptible to the effects of outliers, and highly correlated input variables - Decision Trees are not, so the required preprocessing here is lighter.
+While Logistic Regression is susceptible to the effects of outliers and highly correlated input variables, Decision Trees are not, so the required preprocessing here is lighter.
 We still however will put in place logic for:

 * Missing values in the data
 * Encoding categorical variables to numeric form